 Located in Mitaka, just outside of central Tokyo, the museum is a must-see for fans of the films.
 The museum itself is whimsically designed in the distinct style of the studio's films, and many of their famous characters are there, including a life-sized robot from Castle in the Sky on the rooftop garden.

-The first floor of the museum exhibits the history and techniques of animation and has as a small theater which shows short movies by Studio Ghibli that are exclusive to the museum and are rotated monthly.
+The first floor of the museum exhibits the history and techniques of animation and has as a small theater which shows short movies by Studio Ghibli that are exclusive to the museum.
 The second floor houses special temporary exhibitions.
-The museum further has a cafe, children's play area, a rooftop garden and a gift shop.
+The museum also has a cafe, children's play area, a rooftop garden and a gift shop.

 The museum can be reached from Mitaka Station on the JR Chuo Line (15 minutes, 220 yen from Shinjuku Station).
 There are shuttle buses from the station to the museum (210 yen one way, 320 yen roundtrip, children are half price), while a taxi ride costs about 750 yen.
 Alternatively you can walk in about 20 minutes from Mitaka Station or from Kichijoji Station through Inokashira Park.